|Library Director:||Taylor Fitchett (4-7725)|

 The library subscribes to numerous online databases and services that may be of use in your research.
 The major subscriptions are listed here on the Law Library's web site, and hundreds more are in the University Library's database list.

 Law faculty have passwords to LexisNexis, Westlaw, and Bloomberg Law, the three major comprehensive online systems.
 If you have questions concerning your Lexis or Westlaw password or would like to arrange for training, please contact Micheal Klepper or Refdesk.
-Bloomberg Law includes access to docket information and filings in federal courts and some state courts; for more information contact Jon Ashley or Refdesk

 The Law Library facilitates current awareness of scholarly and legal developments through several means.